Sujit26/Truck-Biding-Platform/README.md

 #### Set up for FRONT-END
  In the project directory, you can run:
+ Checkout to front-end branch

 #### `yarn start`